pratyushmittal/Fully-Faltoo/content/camping.md

 ![Shiva Cafe in McLeod Ganj]({filename}/uploads/camping.jpg)

-I broke my phone and missed carrying a few items on my recent trek.
+I broke my phone and missed carrying a few items on my last trek.
 This is a short checklist for future references.

 - Torch